mkner/basic-pid/docs/examples.rst

 on tuning the gains of the PID controller and using it to regulate a device and its applications for tracking, stability and robustness instead of getting bogged down the intricacies of its mathematical derivations and implementation in code.
-If more specific fine-tuning is needed to the timestep iteration process then the iterate mode can be used
+If more specific fine-tuning is needed to the timestep iteration process then the Iterate Mode can be used

 In the following example, the process output is a constant fixed value that